 Pharmacy and Therapeutic Committee (P&T)

-The residents are appointed to the Pharmacy and Therapeutics Committee as non-voting members.
-Each PGY1 resident will write at least two new drug reviews and present this information to the committee for formulary inclusion or exclusion.
-The residents’ medication use evaluations (MUE) will also be approved and reviewed by the Pharmacy and Therapeutics Committee.
+The residents are appointed to the Pharmacy and Therapeutics (P&T) Committee as non-voting members.
+Each PGY1 resident will write at least two new drug reviews or a drug class review and present this information to the committee for formulary inclusion or exclusion.
+The residents’ medication use evaluations (MUE) will also be approved and reviewed by the P&T Committee.

 Resident/preceptor meetings

-Residents and preceptors from all programs will meet at least monthly to discuss current issues involving the residents and the respective residency program.
+Residents and preceptors will meet at least monthly to discuss the resident’s current status in the residency, including a discussion regarding how the current rotation is going.

 Clinical Pharmacy Practice Council (CPPC)